ted00789/SimplifAI_2.0/src/content/blog/ai-receptionist-vs-human-receptionist-cost-speed-reliability.md

 But compared to voicemail or being glued to your phone all day, it is often a massive upgrade.

 If missed calls are already costing you business, the next step is understanding how automation fits into your setup.
 A good place to start is [How to Stop Missing Calls](https://simplifai-solutions.com/blogs/how-to-stop-missing-calls).

+## Frequently Asked Questions

+### Are AI receptionists better than human receptionists?

+AI receptionists are better at answering calls instantly, working 24/7, and keeping costs low.
+Human receptionists are better for emotional, complex, or high-pressure conversations.
+For most businesses, the best setup is AI first, human second.

+### Can an AI receptionist completely replace a human receptionist?

+In most cases, no. AI works best as a filter that handles routine calls and captures leads.
+Humans should still handle escalations, emotional calls, and edge cases.

+### Do customers get frustrated when they realize they are talking to AI?

+Some do, especially if the AI is poorly configured or sounds robotic.
+However, most callers care more about speed and clarity than whether a human or AI answers, which we explain further in [Will Customers Hang Up If AI Answers?](https://simplifai-solutions.com/blogs/will-customers-hang-up-if-ai-answers).

+### What happens if the AI receptionist makes a mistake?

+If the system is set up correctly, it can escalate to a human or capture the caller’s information for follow-up.
+Mistakes usually happen when escalation rules are missing or the call flow is too complex.

+### Is an AI receptionist worth it for small service businesses?

+If missed calls are already costing you jobs, an AI receptionist is usually worth testing.
+It is not perfect, but it often performs far better than voicemail or inconsistent call coverage.